 Immediately, when I came out of the vision, I googled the emblem, and the first thing that came up was exactly what I had just seen.
 The inscription around the amulet was in Latin, so I looked up the meaning, and the meaning of the words were “Nothing can separate me from the Love of Christ”.
 Inside of the amulet was hidden a key, which I was told I would need to unlock things.
 It was the key of love.

-A
+A picture of St. Patrick’s Seal, which I found on the internet.

 Inland Port Prayer Assignment